tweaselORG/autopy/docs/README.md

 Creates or gets a virtual environment with the specified Python version and requirements.
 Returns a function for running commands in the virtual environment.

+Note: If you need a specific version of pip, you can specify that in the requirements and it will be installed before all other requirements.

 #### Parameters

 | Name | Type | Description |